brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

 ### Injecting the Tracer and retrieving the trace

-The instrumented code will report data to an instance of the Tracer class from [blunt-instrument-runtime][blunt-instrument-runtime].
+The instrumented code will report data to an instance of the [Tracer](../blunt-instrument-core/README.md#tracer) class.
-To do anything with the trace, you need to set up the callbacks on the Tracer instance, either manually or by attaching an `ArrayTrace` from [blunt-instrument-trace-utils][blunt-instrument-trace-utils].
+To do anything with the trace, you need to set up the callbacks on the Tracer instance, either manually or by attaching an [ArrayTrace](../blunt-instrument-core/README.md#arraytrace).
 Make sure the callbacks have been set on the Tracer *before* the instrumented code is executed.

-By default, the instrumented code attempts to use a global tracer by importing `defaultTracer` from [blunt-instrument-runtime][blunt-instrument-runtime].
+By default, the instrumented code attempts to use a global tracer by importing `defaultTracer` from [blunt-instrument-core][blunt-instrument-core].

 Alternatively, you can indicate that the tracer instance should be found in a specific variable, by setting `runtime.mechanism` to `'var'` and specifying the variable name in `runtime.tracerVar`: